solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 2. Install the [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) extension in VS Code
 3. Log in with your Solita GitHub account

 That's it.
 You should now have the Copilot chat panel on the right side of VS Code.
 You can switch between Agent and Plan modes using the dropdown, and choose which model to use.
-In my opinion, the best coding model right now is Claude Opus 4.5.
+In my opinion, the best coding model right now is **Claude Opus 4.5.**

 ## Conclusion
 AI-assisted development isn't magic, and it's not going to replace you.
 It's a tool that enables you to focus on solving the actual problem and helps you save time by automating the coding part.

 Start with Planning mode.
-Give the AI context.
-Break big problems into smaller ones.
+Just talk to the agent.
+Break big problems into smaller ones together with the agent.
 Accept that there's a learning curve and your performance takes a hit in the beginning.
 And when it finally clicks, the bottleneck moves from typing to thinking.

-Now go try it.
-Try the Plan mode and see what happens, experiment.
-You can always revert and try again.